 Bohr effect (medical or scientific explanation)

 Christian Bohr stated that at lower pH (more acidic environment, e.g., in tissues), hemoglobin would bind to oxygen with less affinity.
-Since carbon dioxide is in direct equilibrium with the concentration of protons in the blood, increasing blood carbon dioxide content, according to the Bohr effect, causes a decrease in pH, which leads to a decrease in affinity for oxygen by hemoglobin (and easier oxygen release in capillaries or tissues).
+Since carbon dioxide is in direct equilibrium with the concentration of protons in the blood, increasing blood carbon dioxide content, according to the Bohr effect, causes a decrease in pH, which leads to a reduction in affinity for oxygen by hemoglobin (and easier oxygen release in capillaries or tissues).

 The description of the Bohr effect, which is a physiological law, can be found in nearly all physiological textbooks.
 Modern studies related to the Bohr effect are devoted to more advanced topics (see the titles of studies for modern research below).
 It is the central proposition of the Bohr effect that oxygen affinity to hemoglobin depends on absolute CO2 concentrations and reduced CO2 values decrease oxygen delivery to body cells.

-Bohreffect and physical exercise
+Bohr effect and physical exercise

 For example, without the Bohr effect, we could not walk or run for even 3-5 minutes.
 Why?
 In normal conditions, due to the Bohr effect, more oxygen is released in those muscles, which generate more CO2.
-Hence, these muscles can continue to work with the same high rate.
+Hence, these muscles can continue to work at the same high rate.

 However, sick people have reduced CO2 blood values.
 Hence, they are likely to experience symptoms of chronic fatigue, and poor results for physical fitness tests due to tissue hypoxia (low cell-oxygen levels).